AtitShetty/DevOps-Robust-Continuous-Deployment/README.md

 - In this way we have achieved rolling updates.

 ## Checkbox.io Production/Canary Server
 This task required us to deploy `checkbox.io` on two different servers.
-One with `production branch` and one with some changes (a `canary server`).
+One with `production branch` and one with some changes (a `canary server`).<br />

 We have created two different branches (`production` and `canary`)for this in the checkbox.io repository.
-The jenkins job for checkbox.io deploys these two versions on two different machines.
+The jenkins job for checkbox.io deploys these two versions on two different machines. <br />

 In total we have created 3 AWS EC2 instances for this task.
-(This is done in a single run of ansible script which also generates instances for itrust deployement)
+(This is done in a single run of ansible script which also generates instances for itrust deployement)<br />

 The first server runs production branch code, the second server runs canary branch code.
-Each of them also run `redis-slaves` (explained below)
+Each of them also run `redis-slaves` (explained below) <br />
 The third server runs the following things:
 - A `load balancer` (port 3000): which diverts some traffic to production and some to canary.
 It also keeps checking whether the canary server is up and running.
 If it detects that the canary server is down, all traffic is re-routed to production server.
 - A `redis-master` node (port 6379): (explained below)